 A healthier, more inclusive future

-From providing clean water to an estimated 80 million people who lack it, to leading the fight against climate change, to addressing critical social issues such as affordable housing and healthcare, the world’s greatest challenges are daunting.
+From providing clean water to an estimated 80 million people who lack it, to addressing critical social issues such as affordable housing and healthcare, the world’s greatest challenges are daunting.
 At the same time, overcoming them has never been more attainable.
 Through the United Nations’ Sustainable Development Goals (SDGs), global leaders have created a roadmap to make and measure progress on today’s most urgent environmental and social issues.

 Bank of America is committed to helping lead this transition.
-As part of our support for the United Nations Sustainable Development Goals (SDGs), we develop innovative investments that put global capital to work on critical environmental problems, by supporting prosperity in the communities we serve, and by being a more sustainable company in everything we do to ensure a better and more sustainable future for all.
+As part of our support for the United Nations Sustainable Development Goals (SDGs), we develop innovative investments that put global capital to work on critical environmental problems.
+We do this by supporting prosperity in the communities we serve, and by being a more sustainable company in everything we do to ensure a better and more sustainable future for all.

 The two main pillars of our business are: